atorresgalvis/UITOTO/README.md

 ```

 As [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO) uses some
-packages from Bioconductor (BiocManager, Biostrings, and DECIPHER), it
+packages from [Bioconductor](https://www.bioconductor.org) (Biostrings and DECIPHER), it
 is highly recommended to follow the instructions in
 <https://www.bioconductor.org/install/>.
-BiocManager is used for
+The BiocManager package is used for
-managing Bioconductor resources, so to get Bioconductor you should use:
+managing [Bioconductor](https://www.bioconductor.org) resources, so to get it you should use:

 ``` r
 # Updated to 17/04/2024.